ghaiklor/iterm-fish-fisher-osx/README.md

 Installs a lot of useful plugins for Fish Shell:

 - `await` function that waits for background jobs to finish with a nice spinner. i.e. `sleep 5 & await`.
+- `bat` A cat clone with syntax highlighting for a large number of programming and markup languages
 - `bass` plugin that makes easy to use utilities written for Bash Shell in Fish Shell.
 - `battery` function shows current level of the battery.
 - Plugin `done` that notifies you when the process is finished. i.e. you can run `npm install` command and switch back into your browser.
 When `npm install` is done, you will get OSX notification.
 - `errno-grep` function allows to search POSIX error codes and their messages.
+- `fd` a simple, fast and user-friendly alternative to 'find'
+- `ncdu` Ncdu is a disk usage analyzer with an ncurses interface
 - `fzy` plugin adds a hotkey <key>Ctrl</key>+<key>R</key> that allows to show and search in your command history.
+- `fzf` another yet plugin adds a hotkey <key>Ctrl</key>+<key>R</key> that allows to show and search in your command history.
+- `diff-so-fancy` strives to make your diff's human readable instead of machine readable
+- `httpie` HTTPie—aitch-tee-tee-pie—is a command line HTTP client with an intuitive UI
+- `htop` interactive and alternative of 'top'.
 - `license` function for generating GitHub license in your current folder.
 - `pj` function allows to easily jump between your favorite directories.
 It installs with configured `~/Library/Projects` folder, so you can jump to any of your projects by calling `pj <PROJECT_FOLDER_NAME>`.
 - `shark` function build sparklines right in your terminal.